KotzaBoss/rayngine/nixos/README.md

 - Call `docker compose build` in the `WORKING_DIRECTORY`
 - Call `docker compose up` in the `WORKING_DIRECTORY`

-The "interesting" part of all that the configuration uses the callers `CMAKE_*` variables to setup the container's environment and more importantly the volume for rayngine's build directory.
+The "interesting" part of all that the `docker-compose.yml.in` uses the callers `CMAKE_*` variables to setup the container's environment and more importantly the volume for rayngine's build directory.
 When the container is up the `CMAKE_BINARY_DIR` will be mounted *as the same path* in the container.
 For example, both our host and the container will have the same, `/home/user/git/rayngine/build`path.

 The reason the paths were kept the same is that the file configurations will *just work*™ with the cmake variables.
-Elaborating on how [[#^0f40a2|"to avoid headaches"]], assume this simplified setup:
+Elaborating on how to [[#^0f40a2|"avoid headaches"]], assume this simplified setup:
 ```
 my_project
 	|- res